 Liver detox: the complete guide to intelligently detoxifying your liver

-Liver detox is appealing because it promises a simple benefit: feeling lighter, more energetic, and less congested internally.
-In the collective imagination, the liver is a filter that gets clogged and needs to be purged after a period of rich meals, fatigue, difficult digestion, or bloating.
-As a result, the offer of detox routines has multiplied: lemon on an empty stomach, detox teas, drainage programs for a few days or long-term, intermittent fasting, etc.
+Liver detox is appealing because it promises a simple benefit: feeling lighter, more energetic, and less internally overloaded.
+In the collective imagination, the liver is seen as a filter that gets clogged and needs to be purged after periods of rich meals, fatigue, difficult digestion, or bloating.
+The market for detox routines has therefore multiplied: lemon on an empty stomach, detox teas, drainage programs for a few days or long-term, intermittent fasting, etc.

 SUMMARY

-What does the liver do and how does it "detoxify" naturally?
+What does the liver do and how does it naturally "detoxify"?

 Key liver functions: metabolism, storage, filtration, bile

-The liver is a metabolic hub.
-It receives a large part of the blood from the intestine via the portal vein, placing it on the front line against nutrients... and certain undesirable compounds.
+The liver is a metabolic center.
+It receives a large part of the blood from the intestine via the portal vein, which puts it on the front line against nutrients... and certain undesirable compounds.
 Its main missions are multiple and intimately linked:

 - Energy metabolism: glucose management (storage as glycogen, release as needed), regulation of certain lipids, synthesis of plasma proteins